mikolmogorov/Ragout/doc/INSTALL.md

 Package installation (recommended)
 ----------------------------------

-To install Ragout as a Python package
+To install Ragout as a Python package, run:

 	python2.7 setup.py install